US Open: Wawrinka upsets Djokovic for title

 Not until the Australian Open in January will Djokovic, who has spoken of his desire to match Federer's leading men's haul of 17 majors, get his next opportunity to collect a 13th grand slam title.

-While Djokovic concludes the grand slam season as the lone men's player to collect two major titles, he came up empty at his last two.
+While Djokovic concludes the grand slam season as the lone men's player to win two major titles, he came up empty at his last two.